Installing WHMCS using Installatron

 - ensuring you have added a LetsEncrypt SSL certificate to the domain you're going to install WHMCS on.

-- ensure Ioncube_loader, soap and xmlrpc are enabled
+- ensure Ioncube_loader, SOAP and XML-RPC are enabled and

 We have a separate guide on changing PHP versions, enabling extensions and changing options.